Warhammer 40K: The Craziest Rogue Trader Weapons GW Ever Made

 If you thought the Harlequin’s Kiss was mean – you haven’t seen anything.
 Behold perhaps one of the most horrific weapons of the Grimdark.
 Of course, it’s used only by Death Jesters.
 Some notes – A victim of the special Shrieker rounds doesn’t die right away.
 He’s going to take a few turns randomly careening around the board screaming hysterically – until he explodes!
 While he’s doing this, he is understandably causing rout checks to all nearby units – that is, if they aren’t killed by the fragment of his body when the end finally comes.
 Clowns are frakin jerks!

 Cyclone Missile Launcher

 Nowadays, Cyclones are just 2-shot missile launchers.
 Oh, how the mighty have fallen.
-Back in the day, they held 12 missiles, and you had to keep track.
+Back in the day, the feared Cyclone held 12 missiles, and you had to keep track.
 Each turn you could fire off one – or ALL THE REST!
 It was awesome, and you could blow away just about anything.

 The Vehicle Targeting Grid